edge-cloud/www.edge-cloud.net/_posts/2013-06-07-measuring-network-throughput.md

 The results show that we can transfer 98.0 Mbit/s with UDP between sender and receiver host, which is close to the expected maximum of 100 Mbit/s.
 Again, you have to factor in protocol overhead why you will not achieve the full 100 Mbit/s throughput.

-Now let&#8217;s see what would happen to a TCP transfer between the same hosts running at the same time.
+Now let's see what would happen to a TCP transfer between the same hosts running at the same time.

 For this we need to open two Terminal or SSH connections to the sender at the same time.